mireo/can-utils/v2c/README.md

 # Configuration

-All V2C configuration is done in the DBC input file, in DBC syntax, using attributes and environment variables.
+All V2C configuration is in the DBC input file, in DBC syntax, using attributes and environment variables.

 ## Transmission